-Ad-hoc analytics and data exploration require to compute resources that can process incoming jobs instantaneously and keep the response time low.
+Ad-hoc analytics and data exploration require computing resources that can process incoming jobs instantaneously and keep the response time low.
 Apache Spark is a powerful open-source engine used for processing complex, memory-intensive ad-hoc analytics, and data exploration workloads.
 However, running Apache Spark in the cloud can be complex and challenging.
 Users try the following approach to run Spark applications in the cloud but cannot achieve the lower Total Cost of Ownership (TCO).

 Run Single Spark Application Per Cluster